ara-foundation/web/packages/sds/README.md

 Check out the [Reflect](https://github.com/ara-foundation/web/tree/main/packages/reflect/README.md) for real-world implementation.

+Additionally, SDS includes:
+- 📝 **Ara Link** adds various types of links between objects.
+    * Ara Link &ndash; A generic Link that could link to any resource, not only text value.
+    * Module Link &ndash; either a file url or a Purl.
+Used to create module IDs.

 ### SDS Architecture
 Modules such as scripting files has three rules.
 A module can:
 * Import it's siblings in the same directory.